 - 1-2 teaspoon crushed dried chipotle peppers (see note)

 - ¼ teaspoon salt

 - Everything Else

 - Preheat oven to 425˚.

-- Roughly dice onion and toss with cubed butternut squash.
-Combine olive oil, 1 teaspoon crushed chipotle peppers, and salt.
-Add to butternut squash and toss again to coat.
+- Toss butternut squash with onion, olive oil, chipotle pepper, and salt.
+Spread in a single layer on a sheet tray covered with parchment paper.
 Roast for 20-25 minutes or until squash is tender and beginning to brown.

 - In a small sauce pan, combine black beans with liquid, lime juice, honey, and cumin.
 Cook over medium-low until the liquid has mostly evaporated, 4 to 5 minutes (may take less or more time depending on how much liquid there was).
 Remove from heat and stir in the cilantro.

 - Place the tortillas on a sheet tray and divide black bean mixture evenly.
 Top with butternut squash and finish with a sprinkle of goat cheese.
 Bake for 10 to 15 minutes until tortilla is crisp and goat cheese is browning.
 Serve with a sprinkle of cilantro.